EcologyR/mappestRisk/README.md

-For that purpose, mappestRisk is built upon previous efforts such as `devRate` (Rebaudo, Struelens, and Dangles 2018), `rTPC` and `nls.multstart` packages (Padfield, O’Sullivan, and Pawar 2021) and a methodology for predicting climatic suitability based on fundamental thermal niche as estimated by mechanistic, process-based approaches suggested in Taylor et al. (2019) .
+For that purpose, mappestRisk is built upon previous efforts such as `devRate` (Rebaudo, Struelens, and Dangles 2018), `rTPC` and `nls.multstart` packages (Padfield, O’Sullivan, and Pawar 2021) and a methodology for predicting climatic suitability based on approximating the fundamental thermal niche as estimated by mechanistic, process-based approaches inspired by a more complex index of suitability in Taylor et al. (2019) .
 Therefore, mappestRisk has three different modules: *(1) model fitting & selection* using a set of the most used equations describing developmental responses to temperature under `nls.multstart` (Padfield and Matheson 2020) and `nlme` (Pinheiro, Bates 2022) frameworks with visualization of model fitting to help model